Inner Product in Highest-Weight Representation: Applications

-For the coefficients on the right hand side of the identity (\ref{propp}), we have the following conjecture. \begin{conj} $n_k(\Lambda^k_i-(n_k-1))\geq 0$. \end{conj} Conjecture \ref{co} guarantee that coefficients are positive for each step of the algorithm thus the norm is positive for any state in the representation, which implies the unitary of the space.
+We have the following conjecture for the coefficients on the right hand side of the identity. \begin{conj} $n_k(\Lambda^k_i-(n_k-1))\geq 0$. \end{conj} Unfortunately, we are not able to prove it presently.
+We have verified it through numerous examples and some of which are given in the appendix.
+The validity of the conjecture is based on the paths in the weight diagram of the highest-weight representation defining the state $|\lambda\rangle$.
+This conjecture guarantees that coefficients are positive for each step of \textbf{Algorithm} \ref{algo}.
+Thus, the norm is positive for any state in the representation, which implies the unitary of the space.
 This also holds for linear combinations of such states.
-Unfortunately, we are not able to prove it presently. \end{flushleft}